Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-demo/ldes-client-persistence/README.md

 ### Test Execution
 To run the test, you need to:
 1. Upload a pre-defined NiFi workflow containing the LDES client processor and a InvokeHTTP processor (to send the LDES members to the sink).
-2. Start the NiFi workflow and wait for it to process all LDES members.
+2. Start the NiFi workflow, follow the logging and stop the workflow when a fragment has been processed.
-3. Verify that all LDES members from the GIPOD simulator are received by the sink HTTP server.
+3. Verify that only the first fragment was requested from the server-simulator by visiting [http://localhost:9003](http://localhost:9003).
+4. Restart the NiFi workflow, follow the logging and stop the workflow when a following fragment has been processed.
+5. Verify that the processed fragment were requested from the server-simulator by visiting [http://localhost:9003](http://localhost:9003).

 #### 1. Upload NiFi Workflow
 Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `env.user` file.